Collaborative Humanities

 Overview

-Collaborations already underway and initiated outside this rubric, including Magic Grants, are also eligible for funding, if a project has reached a new phase or direction.
+Exploratory grants are typically made for one year.
+In cases where there is a developed clear rationale for a multi-year endeavor, and funding support from multiple sources, grants for two or three years may be proposed.
+These projects may include innovative formats, as well as regular academic formats such as reading groups, conferences, workshops, and planning meetings.
+Collaborations already underway and initiated outside this rubric, including projects launched by a Magic Grant, are eligible for funding, if a project has reached a new phase or direction.
 Collaborative Humanities grants are intended to launch or reshape projects but cannot sustain ongoing projects for the long term.

 We invite cross-disciplinary proposals that are collaborative and publicly engaged, and we particularly encourage proposals that align with the Humanities Council’s stated priorities.